-The Wells Foundation is a non-profit organization that supports fundamental societal change through innovative and viagra in canada entrepreneurial action.
+The Wells Foundation is a non-profit organization that supports fundamental societal change through innovative and services viagra 6 free samples entrepreneurial action.
 We offer funding for change agents who combine a vision of social transformation with creative and practical solutions.
 These agents identify inefficiencies, solve problems, and persuade societies to see things in new ways.
 Where others see social problems, they see opportunities and a call for action.

 While retaining a historical connection and strong affiliation with St. Mark’s Cathedral in Minneapolis, Wells Foundation is a separate philanthropic organization.
 Our Board of Directors actively collaborates to adapt the Foundation's mission to current social issues and trends.